jsherer/ft8call/README.md

 +----------+----------+---------------+-----------+
 ```

-Data can encode any information within 44-bits
+**Data:** Can _technically_ encode any information that can fit in 44-bits.

-Likely candidates:
+Here are some likely candidates:

 * Sounding Type (3 bits)
 * 8 text characters (40 bits)